Asia expects Biden to stress diplomacy

 Others around the world were more upbeat, with government leaders expressing hopes of strengthening ties with Mr Biden's administration and political watchers predicting a return to more congenial diplomacy.

 "Congratulations @JoeBiden... on your spectacular victory!"
-Indian Prime Minister Narendra Modi tweeted on Sunday.
+Indian Prime Minister Narendra Modi tweeted yesterday.
 "I look forward to working closely together once again to take India-US relations to greater heights."

 In a tweet to Vice-President-elect Kamala Harris, referencing her South Asian roots, he wrote: "Your success is path-breaking, and a matter of immense pride not just for your chittis (aunties), but also for all Indian Americans."